Wholesale

 Scaling to 20 deals a month isn't 4x the work of 5 deals a month.
 It's a different operating model entirely.

 Lead flow: 300-500 leads per month across multiple channels.
 Direct mail, PPC, SEO, cold calling lists, referrals.
 You can't get to 20 deals on one lead source.
+Successful wholesalers typically use three or more lead sources simultaneously.

 Lead response: Fully automated.
 Every lead called in under 60 seconds.
 Every non-connect followed up automatically.
 You're not touching leads until they're sitting across from you at the kitchen table.